dimaMachina/graphql-eslint/docs/rules/no-case-insensitive-enum-values-duplicates.md

 # `no-case-insensitive-enum-values-duplicates`

-✅ The `"extends": "plugin:@graphql-eslint/recommended"` property in a configuration file enables this rule.
+✅ The `"extends": "plugin:@graphql-eslint/schema-recommended"` property in a configuration file enables this rule.

 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#--fix) can automatically fix some of the problems reported by this rule.

-- Category: `Best Practices`
+- Category: `Schema`
 - Rule name: `@graphql-eslint/no-case-insensitive-enum-values-duplicates`
 - Requires GraphQL Schema: `false` [ℹ️](../../README.md#extended-linting-rules-with-graphql-schema)
 - Requires GraphQL Operations: `false` [ℹ️](../../README.md#extended-linting-rules-with-siblings-operations)